 The Central Bank (www.sedlabanki.is) is responsible for implementing monetary policy consistent with the goal of maintaining price stability.
 The activities of the Central Bank are primarily governed by Act No. 36/2001, on The Central Bank.
 The Central Bank imposes a reserve requirement on all commercial banks and savings banks.
 The purpose of this requirement is to ensure these credit institutions are able to meet fluctuations in their liquidity positions.
-Foreign exchange transactions have been subject to capital controls since the banking system collapsed in 2008.
-The Central Bank oversees surveillance of the Rules on foreign exchange.
-See "Risk Factors - Existing currency restrictions - Icelandic rules on foreign exchange".
+The Central Bank also oversees surveillance of the rules on foreign exchange.
+See "Risk Factors - Existing currency restrictions - Icelandic rules on foreign exchange" and "Risk Factors - The Bank's business is materially affected by Iceland's economy which was in recession throughout 2009 and 2010 and, although GDP growth returned in 2012, 2013, 2014 and 2015, Iceland's economy remains vulnerable to a range of internal risks and external shocks").